-According to May 2023 RentCafe numbers, the cost of living ranges from 19% to 50% higher than the national average and 31% higher than the Washington state average.
+According to May 2023 RentCafe numbers, the cost of living in Seattle is 50% higher than the national average and 31% higher than the Washington state average.
 Values may vary depending on the factors you’re measuring (housing, transportation, food, etc.) and how much territory you consider as part of the area.

 Here’s a quick look at three key expenses:

-- Housing: Average rent in Seattle for a one-bedroom apartment is roughly $2,300 per month, according to RentCafe — about $500 more per month than the national average.
-This average rent represents different areas, sizes, and types, so it’s possible to find an apartment ranging from $1,400 to well over $2,000.
+As of February 2023, the average rent in Seattle for a one-bedroom apartment is roughly $2,300 per month, according to RentCafe — about $500 more per month than the national average.
+This average rent represents different areas, sizes, and types, so it’s possible to find an apartment ranging from $1,550 to over $2,600.

-- Food: According to Salary.com, you can expect to pay about 8% more than the national average on your food costs — a huge bump to the overall cost of living in Seattle.
-You can help combat this by comparison shopping the grocery stores near you, coupon clipping, and reducing food waste.
+According to RentCafe, you can expect to pay about 25% more than the national average on your food costs — a huge bump to the overall cost of living in Seattle.
+You can help combat this by comparison shopping at different grocery stores near you, coupon clipping, and reducing food waste.
 Several discount and budget-oriented grocery chains have plentiful locations in the Seattle area, including Trader Joe’s and Costco, which was founded there.

 Cheap Apartments in Seattle

-The number one way you can keep your Seattle cost of living under control is by reducing your housing costs.
+The number one way you can keep your cost of living in Seattle under control is by reducing housing costs.
 There are a few ways to accomplish this, but the most common strategy is to live in a more affordable part of town.
 While the Seattle real estate market is hot, it’s possible to find an affordable Seattle apartment.

 Affordable Neighborhoods in Seattle

-Ready to move to a cheaper neighborhood?
-There are plenty of great options to choose from around the city.
+There are plenty of great, affordable neighborhood options to choose from around the city.
 To help get your search started, here are a few of our favorite areas that are considered to be more affordable neighborhoods in Seattle — ideal for those who are living in Seattle on a budget:

-Long one of Seattle’s best-kept secrets, more and more people are discovering diverse and vibrant Columbia City in the Rainier Valley.
+Long one of Seattle’s best-kept secrets, more and more people are discovering the diverse and vibrant Columbia City in the Rainier Valley.
 With popular local eateries, summer farmer’s markets, and a loyal community spirit, Columbia City is a great place to call home.
-The neighborhood’s average rent runs a couple hundred dollars cheaper than the city’s average — about $1,700 per month.
+The neighborhood’s average rent runs a couple hundred dollars cheaper than the city’s average — just over $1,900 per month.

 We’ve got you covered.
 There are all kinds of tactics for living on a budget in Seattle and still having fun.
 Here are several tips you can try:

-- Get creative to snag lower rent: If you’re looking to save money on housing, there’s more to it than just looking in more affordable areas.
-Look for apartments during the slower season (any time but summer), which means a steadier market and slightly lower rent costs.
+If you’re looking to save money on housing, there’s more to it than just looking in more affordable areas.
+Look for apartments during the slower season (any time but summer) to get a steadier market and slightly lower rent costs.
 Searching at the right time of the month can make a difference and give you an edge, too!
-For more ideas, check our guide on finding an apartment in Seattle.
+For more ideas, check our guide to finding an apartment in Seattle.

-- Get a roommate (or two!).
-Aside from scoring an affordable apartment in the first place, the best way to save money on housing is by choosing not to live alone.
+Aside from scoring an affordable apartment in the first place, the best way to save money on housing is by getting someone to split the bills with you.
 You’ll be able to afford more space or even a more desirable neighborhood by choosing to search for housing with another person or two.
 Immediately, you’ll cut costs significantly, allowing you to allocate money to other areas of your budget or save for the future.
 If you’re relocating to the city, consider moving into an apartment or a house advertising for a roommate.
 This will also help you save on move-in costs.